SuzyQuant/SuzyQuant/visa/opt_ext_report.md

 After, getting my Focus Pass, I had the opportunity to be in multiple-business oriented study groups, seasoned managers, and literacy programs.
 I have learned and applied Agile methods inside these groups and meetings and use CALMS Framework when I helped develop an AI products such as Aini<sup>TM</sup>, an HR app.

 I helped find opportunities for multiple startup companies by researching relevant NAICS codes and draft procurements.
-I help understand requirements, by writing out OKRs and KPIs and build their ORBITAL<sup>TM</sup> (a proprietary business process flow) for example, and then translate them into technical solutions like map out what kind of apps can be created that matches the requirements of these procurements while considering the expertise of the company.
+I help understand requirements, by writing out OKRs and KPIs and build their ORBITAL<sup>TM</sup> (a proprietary business process flow, BPF) for example, and then translate them into technical solutions like map out what kind of apps can be created that matches the requirements of these procurements while considering the expertise of the company.

 * Successful Projects